concurrent-ai/concurrent/docs/docs.mlflow-parallels.org/docs/files/eks-compute.md

 Effect: NoSchedule
 ```

-### deployment
+### 1.1.3. deployment node group

-This node group is optional and only used for deployment.
+This node group is optional and only used for model deployment.

 It is acceptable to use spot instances for the *deployment* node group.
 Here's a suggested list of instance types for this node group